diegoandradecanosa/venom-training/test_and_benchmarks/README.md

 This folder also contains some helpful script to process result data, or perform specific small tests.

 ## Results

 Results obtained with these scripts, as well as graphics derived from them, are stored in this folder.

+## spatha integration testing

+Contains files for a short test running the BERT model once for the forward and backwards pass using the spatha modules.

 ## Short tests

 The first set of tests are the bench_end2end scripts.
 These execute the model in the forward and backward pass to check the venom kernels work correctly.
-Using bench_end2end_dense.py as an example, to run it use the follwoing command:
+Using bench_end2end_dense.py as an example, to run it use the following command:

 ```
 python bench_end2end_dense.py -v 64 -n 2 -m 8 -bs 16